coleygroup/sparrow/README.md

 3. Calculates confidence scores for all reactions in the network using the ASKCOS forward predictor.
 These scores indicate the confidence of the model in the success of the reaction and serve as a proxy to estimate the likelihood that the reaction will succeed.
 4. Defines optimization problem variables using PuLP
 5. Sets relevant constraints on the optimization variables and sets the objective function.
-6. Solves optimization problem with Gurobi.
+6. Solves optimization problem.
-7. Visualizes the resulting selected routes and target molecules.
+7. Outputs the resulting selected routes and target molecules.

 ## Table of Contents
 - [Overview](#overview)